Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - The sun

-A room or home with lots fire energy will have bright colors, particularly red, white, and yellow.
+A room or home with lots of fire energy will have bright colors, particularly red, white, and yellow.
 The space will have a preference for sharp lines and edges as opposed to curves.
 A room will get enough natural light from windows.
-Electricity will be common place.
 The objects will be hard rather than gentle.

 Yin and Yang